Glossary

 Asset

-An economic resource belonging to a company or entity, an item owned by the company or entity; an asset has future economic benefit and is the result of past financial transaction.
+An economic resource belonging to a company or entity, an item owned by the company or entity; an asset has economic benefit and is the result of past financial transaction.

 Asset-Based Lending (ABL)